 Mission and outreach have been central focuses of Saint Andrew.
 The majority of members volunteer in the community.
 Creating an inclusive church family has been enlivening to our congregation.
 An "Open and Affirming" congregation, Saint Andrew welcomes people regardless of class, race, sexual orientation, or political party!
 Dynamic, joyful worship is a hallmark of our young church.
 The widely acclaimed classical (blues, jazz, folk) guitarist, Cynthia Egger has served since the church's inception as our Director of Music.

 The church has been blessed with a strong stable staff, including, but not limited to, our pastor and director of music, who have served Saint Andrew since its inception.
-Our church administrator, Debbi Adams, has served since 1993 and Denise Dugan, our Minister to Children and Families, is a founding member.
+Our church administrator, Debbi Adams, has served since 1993 and Rev. Denise Dugan, our Associate Pastor of Faith Formation, is a founding member.
 We are so proud that a number of our members, raised in the Saint Andrew community, have been ordained or are currently preparing for ministry.

 An old African proverb says, "those who build the community are built by it..."
 Few tasks have been as time-consuming, challenging, or faith-forming as the task of constructing a "sacred space" for Saint Andrew Christian Church.
 Joel Barnes, a founding member and chair of the building committee (for 7 years) led the pastor, the building committee, and the congregation into a relationship with a visionary team of architects from Berkeley, California.
 From this relationship, a sanctuary with soaring trusses and a hearthroom built of straw bales came into being.
 The gracious gifts of the "friends of Saint Andrew" (totaling nearly half a million dollars) fortified the construction of our church home.
 A ten-thousand square foot-addition for education and administrative space was completed in June of 2003.